Disciplines to Obtain

 Other essential information:

-All the teachers at Sohot Bikram Yoga have been trained and certified by Bikram Choudhury.
-If you have any questions, teachers will be available in the lobby after class.
+- All the teachers at Sohot Bikram Yoga have been trained and certified by Bikram Choudhury.
+If you have any questions, teachers will be available in the lobby before and after class.